Cover and Hitting Times of Hyperbolic Random Graphs: Cover Time and Maximum Hitting Time

 \end{theorem} The main difficulty in applying the preceding result, in order to lower bound the cover time of the center component of the HRG, is finding an adequate set $U$ of vertices of the center component of $\calG_{\alpha,\nu}(n)$ which is both sufficiently large and such that for every distinct pair of elements $u,v\in U$ the commute time between $u$ and $v$ is large enough, say $|U|=n^{\Omega(1)}$ and~$\kappa_U=\Omega(\ln n)$.
-In order to lower bound the cover time of the center component of the HRG we show that such a set of vertices of $\calC_{\alpha,\nu}(n)$ is likely to exist.
-The set's existence and the fact that it satisfies the necessary conditions relies on a structural result about induced paths of length~$\Theta(\log n)$ in the HRG which implies that a.a.s.~there are many (specifically, $n^{\Omega(1)}$) vertices of the center component of $\HRG_{\alpha,\nu}(n)$ whose removal gives rise to a path component of order $\Omega(\log n)$.
+In order to obtain the desired lower bound, we show that such a set of vertices of $\calC_{\alpha,\nu}(n)$ is likely to exist.
+The set's existence and the fact that it satisfies the necessary conditions relies on a structural result about induced paths of length~$\Theta(\log n)$ in the HRG.
+This result implies that a.a.s.~there are many (specifically, $n^{\Omega(1)}$) vertices of the center component of $\HRG_{\alpha,\nu}(n)$ whose removal gives rise to a path component of order $\Omega(\log n)$.
 The result is implicit in~\cite[Theorem 4.1]{KM15} and explicitly known (in an equivalent form) to the first author and Mitsche since their characterization of the size of the second-largest component of the HRG~\cite[Theorem 1.1]{KM19}.
 We state and prove it below, since it is essential for our study of the commute time of the giant component, might also be useful in other settings, and now seems of interest in its own right.
 The proof argument is somewhat different (we believe also simpler) from the one implicit in~\cite[Theorem 4.1]{KM15} and relies on the tiling structure constructed in the previous section.
 Before going into its proof, we give an overview of it.
 To start, $B_O(R)$ is partitioned into several regions.
-The first region will be a ball centered at the origin with radius as large as possible but still so it will be unlikely that it contains vertices of $\calG_{\alpha,\nu}(n)$.
+The first region will be a ball centered at the origin with radius as large as possible, while still remaining unlikely to contain vertices of $\calG_{\alpha,\nu}(n)$.
 This region will be denoted $\calR_O$ and correspond to $B_O(\rho_{O})$ for a $\rho_{O}$ appropriately chosen.
 Next, for a positive integer $m$ to be determined, we consider $m$ sectors of central angle $2\pi/m$ and intersect each one of them with $B_O(R)\setminus\calR_O$ thus obtaining a partition $\{\calR_1,...,\calR_m\}$ of $B_O(R)\setminus\calR_O$.
-We then show that we can pick $m=\Omega(n^{\zeta+\chi})$ for some $0<\zeta+\chi<1-\frac{1}{2\alpha}$ so that in each region~$\calR_a$, $a\in [m]$, with a small but non-negligible probability (specifically, with probability $\Omega(n^{-\widetilde{\chi}})$ for a small constant $0<\widetilde{\chi}<\chi$) and independent of what happens in the other regions except for $\calR_O$, there is a vertex $v_a$ of the center component of $\HRG_{\alpha,\nu}(n)$ whose removal disconnects~$\HRG_{\alpha,\nu}(n)$ into two connected components, one of which is a path $\calP_a$ of length $\Theta(\log n)$.
-This suffices for our purpose, since it implies that the expected number of induced paths of length $\Theta(\log n)$ in~$\calC_{\alpha,\nu}(n)$ is $\Omega(n^{\zeta})$, so conditioned on $\calR_O$ being empty, the independence of events within different regions together with standard concentration bounds would yield the result we seek to establish.
+We then show that we can pick $m=\Omega(n^{\zeta+\chi})$ for some $0<\zeta+\chi<1-\frac{1}{2\alpha}$ so that in each region~$\calR_a$, $a\in [m]$, with a small but non-negligible probability (specifically, with probability $\Omega(n^{-\widetilde{\chi}})$ for a small constant $0<\widetilde{\chi}<\chi$), and independent of what happens in the other regions except for $\calR_O$, there is a vertex $v_a$ of the center component of $\HRG_{\alpha,\nu}(n)$ whose removal disconnects~$\HRG_{\alpha,\nu}(n)$ into two connected components, one of which is a path $\calP_a$ of length $\Theta(\log n)$.
+This suffices for our purpose, since it implies that the expected number of induced paths of length $\Theta(\log n)$ in~$\calC_{\alpha,\nu}(n)$ is $\Omega(n^{\zeta})$.
+So, conditioned on $\calR_O$ being empty, the independence of events within different regions together with standard concentration bounds would yield the result we seek to establish.
 This completes the high-level overview of our proof argument.
-We discuss its details next.